Toulouse

 Founded by the Romans, the city was the capital of the Visigothic Kingdom in the 5th century and the capital of the province of Languedoc in the Late Middle Ages and early modern period (provinces were abolished during the French Revolution), making it the unofficial capital of the cultural region of Occitania (Southern France).
-It is now the capital of the region of Occitania, the second largest region in Metropolitan France.
+It is now the capital of the administrative region of Occitania, the second largest region in Metropolitan France.

 The University of Toulouse is one of the oldest in Europe (founded in 1229).
 Toulouse is also the home of prestigious higher education schools, notably in the field of aerospace engineering.
 Together with the university, they have turned Toulouse into the fourth-largest student city in France, with a university population of nearly 140,000 students.

 Toulouse counts three UNESCO World Heritage Sites: the Canal du Midi (designated in 1996 and shared with other cities), and the Basilica of St. Sernin, the largest remaining Romanesque building in Europe, designated in 1998 along with the former hospital Hôtel-Dieu Saint-Jacques because of their significance to the Santiago de Compostela pilgrimage route.
 The city's unique architecture made of pinkish terracotta bricks has earned Toulouse the nickname La Ville rose ("The Pink city").

 Geography

 Toulouse is in the south of France, north of the department of Haute-Garonne, on the axis of communication between the Mediterranean Sea and the Atlantic Ocean.
-The city is about 100 km from the Pyrenees and the borders with Andorra and Spain.
+The city is about 80 km from the Pyrenees and the borders with Andorra and Spain.

 Hydrography

-The city is traversed by the Canal de Brienne, the Canal du Midi and the rivers Garonne, Touch and Hers-Mort.
+The city is traversed by the Canal de Brienne, the Canal du Midi, the Canal de Garonne and the rivers Garonne, Touch and Hers-Mort.

 Climate

-Toulouse has a temperate humid subtropical climate (Cfa in the Köppen climate classification).
-Too much precipitation during the summer months prevents the city from being classified as a Mediterranean climate zone.
+Toulouse has a four-season humid subtropical climate (Cfa in the Köppen climate classification).
+Too much precipitation during the summer months prevents the city from being classified in the Mediterranean climate zone.

 History

 Early history

 The Garonne Valley was a central point for trade between the Pyrenees, the Mediterranean and the Atlantic since at least the Iron Age.

-The historical name of the city, Tolosa (Τολῶσσα in Greek, and of its inhabitants, the Tolosates, first recorded in the 2nd century BC), is of unknown meaning or origin, possibly from Aquitanian or Iberian, but it has also been connected to the name of the Gaulish Volcae Tectosages, or to the 'same root as Irish tulach or Welsh twlch, (little hill).
+The historical name of the city, Tolosa (Τολῶσσα in Greek, and of its inhabitants, the Tolosates, first recorded in the 2nd century BC), is of unknown meaning or origin, possibly from Aquitanian or Iberian, but it has also been connected to the name of the Gaulish Volcae Tectosages, or to the same root as Irish tulach or Welsh twlch, (little hill).